We know that all things work together for good

 - Designates regular mission projects that we support as a congregation, both financially and prayerfully.
 Also organizes the annual estimate of giving and promotes stewardship as a way of life.

 Worship Committee: Meets seasonally to choose hymns and worship settings.
-We also prayerfully discusses topics related to creating meaningful and relevant worship, including music, themes, and how best to use our worship space.
+We also prayerfully discuss topics related to creating meaningful and relevant worship, including music, themes, and how best to use our worship space.

 WELCA: Meets the second Thursday of every month at 1:00 P.M. at the church for discussion, food, and fellowship.
 All ladies of the church are welcome!